 Today we’d like to share with you the story of Ted Thomas – or ‘SuperTed’ as he’s affectionately known by many – and his family, comprising dad Andrew, mum Amanda, and big sister Elsie, from Driffield, East Yorkshire.

-Ted was born in April 2020 to a doting family, and despite some initial difficulty breathing and some time spent in the intensive care unit, Ted came into his own, meeting new milestones and developing as any parent would expect.
-However, come late November, one night Andrew and Amanda would sense that something wasn’t quite right with Ted, who felt clammy and had a bloated tummy.
+Ted was born in April 2020, and despite some initial difficulty breathing and spending some of his early days in the intensive care unit, Ted came into his own, meeting new milestones in his first six months.
+However, later that year in November, one night Andrew and Amanda would sense that something wasn’t quite right with Ted, who felt clammy and had a bloated tummy.
 After calling 111, Amanda took Ted to Scarborough hospital, where some checks and an x-ray were done.
-Not long after, Andrew would receive a call at home to say he should make every effort to get to the hospital, as Ted would need to be transferred to the Leeds General Infirmary as a matter of urgency.
+Not long after, Andrew would receive a call at home to say he needed to come to hospital, as Ted would need to be transferred to the Leeds General Infirmary as a matter of urgency.

-Andrew said, ‘During the afternoon of Friday 4th December, Ted was formally diagnosed with neuroblastoma.
+Andrew told us, “During the afternoon of Friday 4th December, Ted was formally diagnosed with neuroblastoma.
 Our consultant, Danielle, sat us down to tell us the full diagnosis and treatment plan.
-Ted had a tumour in his abdomen, probably adjoining his kidney or adrenal gland, that had grown to a size of 14x11x9 cm.
+Ted had a tumour in his abdomen, probably adjoining his kidney or adrenal gland, that had grown to be 14cm wide.
 On the scan, his kidney was squashed against his skin, with the mass taking over more than one side of his little body.
-It was truly a sickening sight, and goodness knows how he had allowed it to be there without giving us any clue of discomfort or irritation.
-Ted would be given a course of treatment that would begin with four cycles of chemotherapy, with three days on the treatment for three hours at a time, and the remainder of the cycle would be recovery time.
-Ted would need to be in hospital as an inpatient for each period of treatment, and would have a scan at the halfway point, to check progress and effectiveness.
+It was truly a sickening sight.”

 Incredibly, whilst experiencing this whirlwind, Andrew decided to fundraise for Candlelighters, rallying friends and family to set up ‘Super Ted’s Miles’.
 In September, the team will be taking on the Leeds Half Marathon, and in the meantime, they’ve been training intensely – completing a ‘virtual’ half marathon last month.